Culture of violence theory: Violence in pop culture and media

 The prevalence of legitimization of violence may be facilitated by its presence in various media.
 There is evidence to suggest that sex-related crimes account for nearly 10% of all dialogue on television related to sex, most of which is found on fictional programs.
 Additionally, research has also found a positive relationship between pornography consumption and attitudes supporting violence against women, especially when the pornography in question is violent in nature.
 However, consideration of individual differences is necessary in evaluating exposure to violent media and overall outcomes.
 Factors which influence media content exposure and subsequent outcomes include gender and personality traits.
 Individuals who are male, hostile, impulsive, and are low on empathy are more likely to be susceptible to violent media exposure.

 Public justification of violence

-Public justification of violence arise when those not necessarily directly involved in the violent act will not react negatively to the violence because they believe it is warranted.
+Public justification of violence arises when those not necessarily directly involved in a violent act do not react negatively to the violence because they believe it is warranted.
 Examples of public justification of violence are most evident in rape myths and victim blaming, as discussed above.
 However, the common belief regarding legitimate violence tends to place responsibility on victims or potential victims of violence.
-Another example that is not as often noted, is the pervasive notion of the "chosen one," within some extremist religious language and various nationalism propaganda that will function as a means to perpetuate the undermining of the other and allowance of violence against the other.
+Another example less often noted is the pervasive notion of the "chosen one" within some extremist religious language and nationalist propaganda that functions as a means to perpetuate the undermining of the other and allowance of violence against the other.